Indiana vs. Purdue odds, prediction, time: 2026 college basketball picks for Feb. 20 from proven model

 The Indiana Hoosiers face the seventh-ranked Purdue Boilermakers in a key Big Ten matchup on Friday night.
 Indiana is coming off a 71-51 loss at Illinois on Sunday, while Purdue dropped a 91-80 decision to the Michigan Wolverines on Tuesday.
 The Hoosiers (17-9, 8-7 Big Ten), who are 10th in the conference, are 3-6 on the road this season.
 The Boilermakers (21-5, 11-4 Big Ten), who are tied for third in the league, are 11-3 on their home court.

 Tipoff from Mackey Arena in West Lafayette, Ind., is set for 8 p.m.
 ET.
 Purdue leads the all-time series 128-94, but Indiana earned a 72-67 win on Jan.
-27. Purdue is a 10.5-point favorite in the latest Indiana vs. Purdue odds from DraftKings Sportsbook, while the over/under for total points scored is 148.5.
+27. Purdue is an 11.5-point favorite in the latest Indiana vs. Purdue odds from DraftKings Sportsbook, while the over/under for total points scored is 149.5.
 Before making any Indiana vs. Purdue picks, check out the men's college basketball predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your $5+ bet wins: